LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Blue_Mountains_Stonemason.md

 ## Strategy

-- There is no need to fight a Smith, but if you do, it is easy to kill them with a longer weapon such as a spear, or with a bow, since they don't have a ranged attack and they have shorter range due to being a dwarf.
+- There is no need to fight a Stonemason, but if you do, it is easy to kill them with a longer weapon such as a spear, or with a bow, since they don't have a ranged attack and they have shorter range due to being a dwarf.

 ## Lore